 Ride & Handling

-The steering wheel's precise turn-in makes curvy roads a pleasure to drive.
-There's enough power assist at lower speeds for tight parking-lot maneuvers, though at times I found lumpy pockets of resistance while navigating our downtown parking garage.
-It's a noticeable difference from the steering response at higher speeds, which is smooth and confidence-inspiring.
+More consequential are the GL550's 21-inch alloy wheels and sporty P295/40R21 tires, which combine with unusually precise steering to make curvy roads a bit of fun.
+There's still enough power assist at lower speeds for tight parking-lot maneuvers, though at times I found lumpy pockets of resistance while navigating our downtown parking garage.
+That's a noticeable difference from the steering wheel's confident, planted feeling on the highway.

-Alas, the GL550's advanced suspension can't make up for the brittle ride quality of its thin 40-series tires.
-You'll hear and feel every highway expansion joint, while potholes and speed bumps become a jarring, noisy experience.
-Most annoying was the abundance of suspension reverberation I felt around Chicago's roughed-up streets: No matter what setting I had it on, major bumps sent palpable motions through the entire chassis for a half-second or more.
+Naturally, fun comes at a price.
+The GL550's advanced suspension can't make up for the brittle ride quality of its thin 40-series tires.
+You'll hear and feel every highway expansion joint, and potholes and speed bumps become a jarring, noisy experience.
+Most annoying was the abundance of suspension reverberation I felt around Chicago's roughed-up streets: No matter what setting I had the suspension on, major bumps sent palpable motions through the entire chassis for a half-second or more.

-On smoother roads — that's you, California — the ride feels more agreeable.
+On smoother roads — that's you, Governator State — the ride feels more agreeable.
 Tire noise is still noticeable, but wind noise is minimal and the engine is nearly silent.
-I can only presume that the GL320 and GL430, with their 18-inch wheels and thicker P265/60R18 tires, would be more comfortable on bumpy roads, but be sure to compare them on your test drive.
+The GL320's 20-inchers and P275/50R20s yield better ride comfort still, though the GL450, which has 18-inch wheels and P265/60R18 tires, is probably the most forgiving of the three.

 At 39.7 feet, the GL's turning circle is competitive with its peers.